 At least 70% of people over age 65 will require some type of long-term care service in their lifetime, according to the National MedicareHandbook.
+About half of us who reach age 65 will need more substantial help with everyday living activities.
 Costs of long-term care can be high, and may not be covered by other forms of insurance (including Medicare), so this is one expense you definitely need to prepare for in order to protect your retirement savings.

 Long-term care cost have become expensive.
 According to a survey by Genworth Financial, costs of the major types of long-term care have all grown significantly over the past five years.